anlsergio/hostname_catcher/README.md

 ## Disclaimer

-This simple app was made as an exercise from the DevBook course.
+This simple app was made as an exercise while learning Golang.